BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

   <summary>🍎 APPLE INSTRUCTIONS</summary>

 ### Step 1 - GPU Acceleration Software
-* All Macs with MacOS 12.3+ come with Metal/MPS support, which is the equivalent of CUDA (NVIDIA) and ROCm (AMD).
+* All Macs with MacOS 12.3+ come with 🔘 Metal/MPS support, which is the equivalent of CUDA and ROCm.
 However, you still need to install [Xcode Command Line Tools](https://www.makeuseof.com/install-xcode-command-line-tools/).

 ### Step 2 - Obtain Repository
 * Download the ZIP file containing the latest release for my repository.
 Inside the ZIP file is a folder holding my repository.
 Unzip and place this folder anywhere you want on your computer.